-Michael (Mike) K. Simpson is serving his eighth term in the House of Representatives for Idaho's Second Congressional District.
+Michael (Mike) K. Simpson is serving his tenth term in the House of Representatives for Idaho's Second Congressional District.

 Mike serves on the House Appropriations Committee.
-He is the Chairman for the Subcommittee on Interior and Environment.
-He also serves on the Energy and Water Development Subcommittee and the Labor, Health and Human Services and Education Subcommittee.
-These committee's have jurisdiction over funding for a number of programs critical to Idaho, including the Department of Energy, the Department of the Interior, the Forest Service, our National Parks, the National Endowment for the Arts, and Smithsonian Institute.
-In addition to his responsibilities on the Appropriations Committee.
+He is the Chairman for the Subcommittee on Energy and Water Development.
+He also serves on the Interior and Environment Subcommittee and the Labor, Health and Human Services, and Education, and Related Agencies Subcommittee.
+These committees have jurisdiction over funding for a number of programs critical to Idaho, including the Department of Energy, the Department of the Interior, the Forest Service, our National Parks, the National Endowment for the Arts, and Smithsonian Institute.

 Simpson is one of the House's leading advocates for a new energy policy and a renewed commitment to research and development of improved nuclear energy technologies.
-Mike has also gained national attention for his bill to split the massive, overburdened 9th Circuit Court of Appeals as well as his bill, the Central Idaho Economic Development and Recreation Act which addresses the concerns of economic growth and stability for rural Idaho and resolves long time wilderness debate over the Boulder-White Clouds.
+Mike has also gained national attention for his bill to split the massive, overburdened 9th Circuit Court of Appeals as well as his Sawtooth National Recreation Area and Jerry Peak Wilderness Additions Act which addresses the concerns of economic growth and stability for rural Idaho and resolves long time wilderness debate over the Boulder-White Clouds and was signed into law in August of 2015.

 His political career began in 1980, when he was elected to the Blackfoot City Council.
 In 1984, he was elected to the Idaho Legislature where he served until 1998, the last six years serving as Speaker.
 Simpson was born in Burley, Idaho and raised in Blackfoot.
-He graduated from Utah State University and Washington University School of Dental Medicine in St. Louis, Missouri.
+He graduated from Utah State University and earned his DMD from Washington University School of Dental Medicine in St. Louis, Missouri.
 After graduation, he joined his father and uncle at the Simpson Family Dental Practice in Blackfoot.

 Mike is an avid golfer and enjoys painting.
-He has been married to his wife Kathy for 40 years.
+He has been married to his wife Kathy for over 40 years and they live in Idaho Falls.

-Washington DC Office: 2312 Rayburn House Office Building, Washington D.C.
-20515, Phone: (202) 225-5531, Fax: (202) 225-8216
+Washington DC Office: 2084 Rayburn House Office Building, Washington D.C.
+20515,

+Phone: (202) 225-5531, Fax: (202) 225-8216

-District Offices: 802 W Bannock, Suite 600, Boise 83702, Phone: (208) 334-1953, Fax: (208) 334-9533; 410 Memorial Drive, Suite 203, Idaho Falls 83402, Phone: (208) 523-6701, Fax: (208) 523-2384; 1341 Fillmore Street #202, Twin Falls 83301, Phone: (208) 734-7219, Fax: (208) 734-7244; 275 S 5th Ave #275, Pocatello 83201, Phone: (208) 233-2222, Fax: (208) 233-2095
+District Offices: 802 W Bannock, Suite 600, Boise 83702, Phone: (208) 334-1953, Fax: (208) 334-9533; 410 Memorial Drive, Suite 203, Idaho Falls 83402, Phone: (208) 523-6701, Fax: (208) 523-2384; 1341 Fillmore Street #202, Twin Falls 83301, Phone: (208) 734-7219, Fax: (208) 734-7244; 275 S 5th Ave #275, Pocatello 83201, Phone:

-Website: www.house.gov/simpson
+(208) 233-2222, Fax: (208) 233-2095 Website: www.house.gov/simpson